Joomla Configuration

 Joomla GDPR feature #1: Manage user information requests

-When you click submit, a check is performed to see if the entered e-mail address matches the one entered in your profile.
+When you click submit, a check is carried out to see if the entered e-mail address matches the one entered in your profile.
 You will receive an e-mail with a token.
 This token is only valid for 24 hours, after which you must submit a new request.
-If you click on the link in the e-mail, you will return to the page where you can finalize the request.
+If you click on the link in the e-mail, you will return to the page where you can finalise the request.
 This is similar to how you recover a forgotten password.

 For administrators, an overview of all requests can be found under components > privacy